XHPP-FM (Pánuco, Veracruz)

 XHPP-FM is an FM radio station in Pánuco, Veracruz.
-It broadcasts from a transmitter located in Pueblo Viejo and carries Radiorama's @FM pop format.
+It broadcasts from a transmitter located in Pueblo Viejo and carries Radiorama's @FM English and spanish contemporary hit radio format.

 History

 XHPP received its concession on May 31, 1990.
 It was owned by Promociones Radiofónicas Culturales, S.A., which was controlled by Alfonso Sanabria Mallén, an employee of Radiorama.
 In 2003, control passed to the current concessionaire.

 Between 2015 and 2018, XHPP-FM broadcast from a transmitter in Tampico, Tamaulipas.